chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] fix: Shadow warning is green and only shown AFTER creating the file
 - [ ] fix: Making one symbol public via import place quickfix makes all other symbols unimported
 - [ ] fix: Do not wrap with callable annotation
 - [ ] fix: When prefering relative import inside same package, do not add candidate if relative import exists already